dwrobel/flatcam/README.md

 - in Excellon UI removed the tools table column for Offset Z and used the UI form parameter
 - updated the Excellon Editor to add for each tool a 'data' dictionary
 - updated all FlatCAM tools to use the new confirmation message that show if the entered value is within range or outside
+- updated all FlatCAM tools to use the new confirmation message for QSpinBoxes, too

 16.02.2020